 Tree removal of a sick or dead tree is one of the most difficult and dangerous jobs that Canopy Tree Service undertakes.
 We are very proud of our safety record.
 We have been taking hazardous trees down for over 17 years and our safety procedures predict success.
 One of the reasons why taking a tree down is dangerous is that the tree may look strong from a distance, but in reality could be so weak that a climb into the tree for inspection purposes may trigger sudden tree failure.
 Man and tree could come crashing down.
 Or even if the tree itself remains upright, a large limb could break off and injure or kill those below.

 Overzealous pruning, insects, Texas storms, and extreme cold can cause a tree to become weakened and die.
 Some trees are very hardy and the die off occurs over a long period of time and after awhile the owner looses track of the passage of time.
 One day, the winds pick up across San Antonio and, boom, there goes the tree … hopefully not not on the roof.
-Planned tree removals are far less costly, particularly since most home owner insurance policies have fairly high deductibles.
+Planning for this type of landscape fix is far less costly, particularly since most home owner insurance policies have fairly high deductibles.

 Safe and Satisfying Tree Removal

 Sometimes a tree’s deteriorated condition may be obvious from the lean or physical damage to the trunk.
 Other times the damage is underground and the roots that give the tree trunk strength have become compromised.
 Preparations for a safe and satisfying tree removal experience begin with an expert evaluation of the tree’s condition and the surrounding area.